benlec/pixeldice/README.md

 1. Place your input image in the project directory.

-2. Update the

-main.py

- file with your desired settings:
+2. Update the main.py file with your desired settings:
-    -

-input_image_path

-: Path to your input image.
+    - input_image_path: Path to your input image.
-    -

-debug_mode

-: Set to `True` to enable debugging (saves intermediate images).
+    - debug_mode: Set to `True` to enable debugging (saves intermediate images).
-    -

-use_only_black_dice

-: Set to `True` to use only black dice, `False` to use both black and white dice.
+    - use_only_black_dice: Set to `True` to use only black dice, `False` to use both black and white dice.
-    -

-upscaling_input

-: Set to `True` to upscale the input image.
+    - upscaling_input: Set to `True` to upscale the input image.
-    -

-contrast_factors

-: List of contrast factors to apply.
+    - contrast_factors: List of contrast factors to apply.
-    -

-upscaling_factor

-: Factor to upscale the input image.
+    - upscaling_factor: Factor to upscale the input image.
-    -

-output_artwork_path

-: Path to save the final dice-based artwork.
+    - output_artwork_path: Path to save the final dice-based artwork.
-    -

-pixel_size

-: Size of each dice block in the output image.
+    - pixel_size: Size of each dice block in the output image.

 3. Run the script:
     ```sh